 1 tsp of cumin

-1 Tbs Panch Puran (a blend of fenugreek seeds, yellow mustard seeds, fennel seeds
+1 Tbs Panch Puran (a blend of fenugreek seeds, yellow mustard seeds, fennel seeds)

+Briefly stirfry the mushrooms, onions, garlic, and zucchini.
+Don't let the mushrooms liquify.
 Add a little Hosein Sauce, about a tablespoon.
 Fry (activate) the Panch Puran in a hot cast-iron skillet and crush while warm, then add to the veggies.

-is low in salt, high in protein, and has a refreshing flavor and aroma.
+My Flaxmeal Omelette is low in salt, high in protein, and has a refreshing flavor and aroma.
 The vanilla and cinnamon in the omelette and the nutmeg and cumin in the vegetables all work together beautifully.
 The Hosein sauce, garlic and Paunch Puran add punch and act as a counter-balance to the sweeter aromas.
-Since t
+Since the omelettes have cottage cheese, they should be refrigerated after they are filled, if not eaten immediately.

 I sliced up the remainder of my zucchini, added fresh oregano, and heated it for only a few seconds in my microwave, as a side dish to the omelette.
+No salt, no spices to these - just the vitality of 'fresh picked', so they would not be in competition with the omelette.

 I've finished out my week pulling stuff out of the vegetable garden, stuff that was hidden - like huge yellow and green zucchini.
-They just get carried away, and when you do finally find them, you've got about five s
+They just get carried away, and when you do finally find them, you've got about five servings too much!
+So, I also made a zucchini cake, using up my sour cream and the zucchini.
+This is served with Greek God's Honey Yogurt and a sprinkling of pecans.

 Since we are leaving on a camping trip tomorrow morning, I wanted to clean out the refrigerator, to use up all my eggs, milk, sour cream, ricotta, and yogurt.
 I made Apple-Apricot Crepes also, and plan to take some on our camping trip (I freeze the rest).

-pe batter was modified, so that it is more like a thin, moist pancake.
+The crepe batter was modified, so that it is more like a thin, moist pancake.
 Apple-Apricot Crepes can be put over the campfire in the morning on a little tray, and will stay soft and warm, like a filled pancake.
 They are 'dressed up' with a pecan glaze - just enough sweetness to entice the palette but not detract from the fruit filling.